 Whether as military commander, humanitarian, senator or author, Roméo Dallaire has elevated our national consciousness.
 He continues to work tirelessly to bring national and international attention to situations too-often ignored, whether the atrocities of the Rwandan genocide, the struggle that he and many other military veterans face with post-traumatic stress disorder, or the recruitment and use of child soldiers.

 Why Are We Hosting?

-The Trail Blazer breakfast is a unique opportunity for you to be inspired by a true legal trailblazer; the longest serving and first female Chief Justice of the Supreme Court of Canada.
-Hear her reflections on trailblazing to create a better Canada, and join other CHF supporters and investors in celebrating the successes of the sector and the results of our collective community impact:
+The Trail Blazer breakfast is a unique opportunity for you to be inspired by a true humanitarian trailblazer; military commander, humanitarian, senator and author, Roméo Dallaire and honour our Trail Blazer Legacy Award recipient, Tim J. Hearn.
+Join these humanitarians and other CHF supporters and stakeholders in celebrating the successes of the sector and the results of our collective community impact.

-– Our Homeless Management Information System is Canada’s most comprehensive database on homelessness.
+- We’ve implemented the Homeless Management Information System (HMIS) – Canada’s most comprehensive database on homelessness.

 - We’ve housed over 10,000 people since 2008.